Login

 The Norwegian continental shelf features some of the world’s best and most stable wind resources.
 Norway and Norwegian industry are thus well placed to establish a position in a growing offshore wind power market, which may potentially create tens of thousands of new jobs along the entire coastline.

 Thommessen is closely monitoring developments and actively addressing the critical factors in enabling Norway to succeed as an offshore wind power provider.
-We will provide a brief summary of the process as currently envisaged on the part of the authorities below.
+We will provide a brief summary of the licensing process as currently envisaged on the part of the authorities below.

 1. Opening of areas: Licensing under the Offshore Energy Act can only be granted in specifically defined areas that are open for the construction of offshore wind.
 Therefore, the first step in the licensing process is that an area must be opened for a licensing process related to energy production at sea.